neo4j-field/pyingest/README.md

 * Records are grouped into configurable-sized chunks before ingest
 * For CSV files, we leverage the optimized CSV parsing capabilities of the Pandas library
 * For JSON files, we use a streaming JSON parser (ijson) to avoid reading the entire document into memory
+* Can be configured to run asynchronously to make better use of resources (improves performance greatly)

 ## Installation
 * You will need to have Python 3 and compatible version of Pip installed.